cmail-mta/cmail/README.txt

 		Router: handoff
 		Parameter: Mail server address (NULL behaves the same way as the drop router)
-		Hand off all outgoing mail to another server (smarthost) for relaying.
+		Hand off all outbound mail for this user to another server (smarthost) for relaying.

 		Router: alias
 		Parameter: locally defined user (NULL behaves the same